Microshak/MicroNotes/UW/Week7SmartData.md

 ---

-# Should I use persision or recall?
+# Should I use precision or recall?

-* F1 score waited persision vs recall equally
+* F1 score waited permission vs recall equally
-* F1 score is the harmonic average of persision and recall
+* F1 score is the harmonic average of permission and recall
 * 1 is best
 * 0 is worst